Bumze/multinational-retail-data-centralisation/README.md

 ### Environment set up

-A Python environment is created up in VScode, Jupyter notebook activated, GitBash is installed.
-Necessary libraries required for the project were installed as well.
-Vital libraries used include Numpy, Pandas, PyYAML, requests, SQLAlchemy, psycopg2, botocore, boto3, s3, tabula and their dependencies.
+A Python environment is created locally in VScode, I had pip3 and conda installed but used pip to install my libraries and dependencies.
+Jupyter notebook was activated, GitBash installed.
+Necessary libraries required for the project were installed as well using pip install *library*.
+Vital librariesand their dependencies used include

+- Numpy, Pandas, for data cleaning.
+- PyYAML, requests, SQLAlchemy, psycopg2, botocore, boto3, s3 for setting up utilities for  data extraction from various AWS data sources.
+- Tabula for pdf extraction and collation.

 Finally a Github repository was set up for version control and management and for the team to view project progress.

 ## Milestone 2
 ### Extract and Clean Data from different data sources